Rui-Zhang1997/python-intro/python.md

 def <function name>(<self-reference-variable>, <variables>):
 	<code>
 ```
-The first variable of an instance function is the *self variable*, which is traditionally called "self" but can be called anything
-instance functions and variables (e.g. self.variable or self.function()).
-If one is making a static function (or static method, as it is so called in Python), one not need
-the self-reference-variable and also append the @classmethod decorator, e.g.
+The first variable of an instance function is the *self variable*, which is traditionally called "self" but can be called anything one wants, is used to reference instance functions and variables (e.g. `self.variable` or `self.function()`).
+If one is making a static function (or static method, as it is so called in Python), then the first parameter is not the *self parameter* and alos must append the @classmethod decorator to the line abov, e.g.
 \begin{Verbatim}[xleftmargin=.5in]
 @classmethod
 def <function-name>(<variables):